mosip/mimoto/README.md

 2. **Configuring Cache Providers:**

-   By default, **Mimoto** uses the **Caffeine** cache provider when running through Docker with the provided [docker-compose.yml](docker-compose/docker-compose.yml) or directly through an IDE.
+   By default, **Mimoto** uses the **Caffeine** cache provider when running through Docker with the provided [docker-compose.yml](docker-compose/docker-compose.yml).
    You only need to install and configure **Redis** (or any other cache provider) if you want to store **application data** or **HTTP sessions** outside of Caffeine.
-   Make sure the corresponding service is either included in your `docker-compose.yml` file or the required image is pulled on your machine and running.
+   This requires ensuring the service is running and is accessible to Mimoto.

+   To enable this, both services(Cache provider service and Mimoto) must be on the same Docker network.
+This can be achieved by adding them to a shared network in your docker-compose.yml file, or by using the following commands if they are running separately.

    **Example: Using Redis as Cache Provider**

+   1. **Ensure Redis Service is Available and Connected:**

+      **Using Docker Compose:** Include the Redis service directly in your docker-compose.yml.
+Docker Compose will automatically place both services on a shared network.

+      **Using Docker CLI:** If you are running the services(Redis and Mimoto) separately using docker, use the following commands to create and connect them to a shared network.
+      ```bash
+      docker pull redis:alpine # Pull the Redis image if not already available
+      docker network create redis-net # Create a new network for the service and replace redis-net with your preferred network name
+      docker run -d --network redis-net --name redis -p 6379:6379 redis:alpine # Run Redis on this new network, assigning it the hostname 'redis'
+      docker network connect redis-net mimoto-service # Ensure Mimoto service is running and connect it to the same network as redis by running this commands.
+Replace the mimoto-service with actual name of Mimoto service
+      docker restart mimoto-service
+      ```

+      **Running Redis with Docker and starting Mimoto through the IDE:**
+      - Use the following Docker command to start the Redis service and expose it on the default port 6379.
+Make sure this port is accessible from your local machine.
+      ```bash
+      docker run -d --name redis-server -p 6379:6379 redis:alpine
+      ```
+      - Start Mimoto normally, following the instructions in steps 9 and 10.

-   1. **Update the following properties** in
+   2.  **Update the following properties** in
        - [application-local.properties](src/main/resources/application-local.properties) *(when running through IDE)*, or
        - [mimoto-default.properties](docker-compose/config/mimoto-default.properties) *(when running through Docker)*:
        ```properties
        spring.session.store-type=redis   # Store HTTP sessions in Redis
        spring.cache.type=redis           # Store application data in Redis
        ```

-   2. **Add the required Redis configurations** in
+   3. **Add the required Redis configurations** in
       - [application-local.properties](src/main/resources/application-local.properties) or
       - [mimoto-default.properties](docker-compose/config/mimoto-default.properties), similar to those in the [application-default.properties](src/main/resources/application-default.properties) file.
       Look for properties starting with:
       - `spring.data.redis.*`
       - `spring.session.redis.*`

-   3. **Ensure Redis service is available when running in Docker**:
-      - Include the Redis service in your `docker-compose.yml`, **or**
-      - Pull and run a Redis image separately on your machine.

 3. Refer to the [How to create Google Client Credentials](docker-compose/README.md#how-to-create-google-client-credentials) section to create
    Google client credentials and update below properties in `application-local.properties`.